-The University has established policies and procedures that incorporate internal controls to help safeguard resources and promote their effective and efficient use.
-This policy outlines the objectives and principles of campus internal controls, establishes and delineates department managers' responsibilities for implementing internal controls, and establishes Audit and Management Services as the campus unit responsible for reviewing the adequacy of departmental internal controls.
+The University has established policies and procedures that incorporate internal controls to help ensure the effectiveness and efficiency of operations; safeguard assets against loss and unauthorized use or disposition; ensure the validity, accuracy and reliability of accounting records and financial reports; and promote adherence to prescribed management policies and procedures and regulatory requirements.
+This policy outlines the objectives and principles of campus internal controls, establishes and delineates department managers’ responsibilities for implementing internal controls, and establishes Audit and Advisory Services as the campus unit responsible for reviewing the adequacy of departmental internal controls.

 Plans and organizational structures which provide reasonable assurance that organizational objectives will be achieved effectively and economically.

 Record evidence that authority and responsibility were exercised.